Draggie306/nottingham-cs-notes/Misc/Jobs/Smart Bar Notes.md

 ## Training notes
-- DOn't be shy of helping others around
+- Don't be shy of helping others around
 - Can be challenging, can be rewarding; each interaction helps someone else be connected
 - Jeremie's favourite things are doing the covering letters and references for Smart Bar future workers and seeing LinkedIn popups